factorhouse/helm-charts/charts/factor-platform/README.md

 ### Configure Kubernetes/EKS

-You need to connect to a Kubernetes environment before you can install Kpow.
+You need to connect to a Kubernetes environment before you can install Factor Platform.

-The following examples demonstrate installing Kpow in [Amazon EKS](https://aws.amazon.com/eks/).
+The following examples demonstrate installing Factor Platform in [Amazon EKS](https://aws.amazon.com/eks/).

 ```bash
 aws eks --region <your-aws-region> update-kubeconfig --name <your-eks-cluster-name>